 Lemongrass loves lots of light, humidity, and moisture.
 If you can offer this, your lemongrass will grow beyond your imagination.
 But you need to follow some fundamental methods to do so.
 Go through the below section, as it will cover all the information related to lemongrass plant maintenance.

 Soil is an essential thing if you want to grow your lemongrass appropriately.
 The plant favors loamy and rich soil.
 As a result, you need to mix the earth using cow manure, compost, leaf mold, or kitchen waste.
 These ingredients have lots of different nutrients that can help your plant in several ways.
 Besides, mulch the pot with straw or plastic to protect the plant from insects.

 You must keep the soil moist by giving sufficient water to the plant.
 If you do the mulching, it can help the earth oil to absorb the needed liquid.
 So, if you do not pay frequent attention or go out on vacation, your lemongrass can withstand drought and stay healthy.

 As you know, lemongrass likes nitrogen.
 So, use fertilizers having enough nitrogen, or you can give it manure tea to offer other nutrients.

 Always pick a deep and large container or pot to accommodate your lemongrass healthy root system.
 When potting the plant, it can protect it from tipping over.

 Lemongrass can grow in full sun.
 It requires six hours of direct sunlight every day to promote better growth.
 So, if you want to keep it in the shade, you can do it after the speculated time.

 The plant can withstand night temperatures up to 60 degrees.
 Besides, it is a frost-sensitive plant.
-So, if you think about keeping it indoors, you need to take it inside before the temperature drops to 40 degrees.
+So, if you think about keeping lemongrass indoors, you need to take it inside before the temperature drops to 40 degrees Fahrenheit.

 Best homemade fertilizer for lemongrass